 Sure.
 We have some really great electronic and acoustic kits in SSD4.
 The new Demi Lovato album actually uses some of these electronic kits.

 For your SSD4, you’ve created some kits that are meant for dubstep, electronica and some other electronic genres.
 What was your thought behind this?

 I wanted to make SSD4 the most complete drum instrument on the planet, and I’m not foolish enough to think that the only drums are acoustic drums.
 So including dance and hip hop drums was important to me.
 We do plan on expanding this line.

 Tell me about Raven MTi.
 What does it do exactly?

 For years, people have tried to control their DAW studios with third party hardware controllers.
 The RAVEN solves the need for this hardware obstacle by turning the actual DAW on the screen into the control surface.
 It has full multi-touch support of the DAW mixer and also allows touch of the editing functions.
 It makes working in the studio more fun, efficient, and modern.

-We’ll be supporting multiple DAWs.
+We’ll be supporting multiple DAWs of course.

 Wrapping up, what are your thoughts on making another sample CD?
-Surely that would be a walk in the park for you at this point?

 SSD4 has over 100 sampled kits, so my sampling days are done for now.
 I’m letting third party producers do some packs, starting with the Chris Lord Alge pack last fall.
 We have some very exciting new third party packs coming out too.